NateTheGreat714/AS3-Estimated-File-Download-Time/README.md

 <b>NOTE:</b>

-<center>Currently has a runtime error of #2044, which can be fixed but I don't feel like debugging it right now.
-The class included in this project can be easily used in any project since all the functions are static.</center>
+ <p>Currently has a runtime error of #2044, which can be fixed but I don't feel like debugging it right now.
+The class included in this project can be easily used in any project since all the functions are static.</p>

 -----